mongodb/docs-cluster-to-cluster-sync/source/includes/fact-mongosync-balancer.rst

    the cluster level and for collections outside the namespace filter.
    You must also stop the destination cluster's balancer.

-   If you enable the source cluster's balancer but do not use a namespace filter, or if you disable the balancer for all collections within the namespace filter, ``mongosync`` fails.

    During migration, do not run the :dbcommand:`moveChunk` or :dbcommand:`moveRange` commands.
 If you have enabled the source cluster's balancer, but disabled it for collections within the namespace filter, do not run :dbcommand:`shardCollection` on collections within the namespace filter.

-   To stop the balancer, run the :dbcommand:`balancerStop` command and wait for the command to complete.

-   After stopping the balancer, wait fifteen minutes before starting ``mongosync``.
-This gives the cluster time to finish any in progress chunk migrations.
+If you run :dbcommand:`shardCollection` on collections within the namespace filter during the migration, ``mongosync`` returns an error and stops.